EmotionLab/EmoRec-EEG/content/en/_index.md

 2024/04/15: The full-paper format has been changed and is now allowed to contain unlimited references.

 2024/03/28: We decided to exclude the AMIGOS and the DEAP datasets from the challenge because it was to difficult for potential participants to get access.

+#### Acknowledgements
+The EmoRec EEG workshop is supported by the European Commission HORIZON EUROPE WIDERA-2021-ACCESS-03 Grant Project GAIN (grant agreement no.101078950).